jl3377/magento2-news/README.md

-# News
-News for Magento 2.1
+# News module for Magento 2.1

 Module for add news